Shorya-Singh/Deep-Learning-Identifying-Motifs-of-Tumour-Tissue-Architecture/timelog.md

 * *4 hours* Analysed the performance of the second best clustering with Resnet50 based on evaluation metrics scores and visualizations

 ### 4 Feb 2022
-* *2 hours* Compared and ranked the models for both the best and second best performing clustering with both methods
+* *3 hours* Compared and ranked the models for both the best and second best performing clustering with both methods

 ### 5 Feb 2022
 * *6 hours* Set up overleaf dissertation template, researched about and wrote a draft abstract

 ## Week 16
-### 7 Feb 2022
-* *8 hours* Structured and wrote a draft introduction section based on the acheived and remaing goals in the project as capped by time and resource constrains

 ### 11 Feb 2022
 * *4 hours* saved model states, autoencoder weights, and pickled every clustering recorded

 ### 12 Feb 2022
-* *4 hours* Organized and started writing the background section
+* *8 hours* Structured and wrote a draft introduction section based on the acheived and remaing goals in the project as capped by time and resource constrains

 ## Week 17
 ### 15 Feb 2022